Electroconvulsive therapy

 • High remission rates for severe depression, up to 60-80%

-• Rapid onset of effects (improvement after a few treatments)
+• Rapid onset of effect (improvement after a few treatments)

 • Suitable for patients intolerant to medication side effects

-Additionally, it has unique efficacy in certain organic psychiatric conditions (such as cognitive impairment due to brain tumors) and can be combined with medication therapy.
+Additionally, it has unique efficacy for certain organic psychiatric conditions (such as cognitive impairment due to brain tumors) and can be combined with medication therapy.

 Risks and Side Effects